 The Algonquins called it Minigo, the "Bewitched Place," and over the years the island's tranquil rural beauty has inspired poets and painters. Île d'Orléans is only 15 minutes by car from downtown Québec City, but a visit here is one of the best ways to get a feel for traditional life in rural Québec.
 Centuries-old homes and some of the oldest churches in the region dot the road that rings the island.

 Île d'Orléans is at its best in summer, when the fields burst with strawberries and raspberries, and, later, lush orchard trees bend under the weight of apples, plums, or pears.
 Roadside stands sell woven articles, maple syrup, baked goods, jams, fruits, and vegetables.
-You can also pick your own produce at about two dozen farms.
+You can also pick your own produce at about two-dozen farms.
+During apple-picking season, weekends get remarkably busy.
 The island, immortalized by one of its most famous residents, the poet and songwriter Félix Leclerc (1914–88), is still fertile ground for artists and artisans.

 The island was discovered at about the same time as the future site of Québec City, in 1535.
 Explorer Jacques Cartier noticed an abundance of vines and called it the Island of Bacchus, after the Greek god of wine.
 (Today, a couple of vineyards are working hard to earn back that moniker, with increasing success.)
 In 1536, Cartier renamed the island in honor of the duke of Orléans, son of the French king François I. Its fertile soil and abundant fishing made it so attractive to settlers that in the 17th century there were more people living here than in Québec City.